GUILHERMEPSANTOS/NerdStoreEnterprise/README.md

     - MediatR
     - Swagger UI with JWT support

+- Hosting
+    - IIS
+    - Docker (with compose)

 ### Complete architecture implementing the most important and used concerns as:

 - Hexagonal Architecture